WILLIAM DULUC – AVCK

 Section 18.3.
 Online sales

-In the event that the service has been purchased online by the Customer, the latter is informed that he has the option, in accordance with Article 14.1 of Regulation (EU) No. 524/2013 of the European Parliament and of the Council of 21 May 2013, to lodge a complaint and select a dispute resolution body on the following website:
+In accordance with Article 14.1 of Regulation (EU) No. 524/2013 of the European Parliament and of the Council of 21 May 2013, in the event the service has been purchased online by the Customer, the Customer is informed that he/she may file a claim and select a dispute resolution body on the following website:

 Section 18.4.
 Evidence

-It is expressly agreed that the data contained in the Lessor’s information systems have probative value as to orders, requests and any other element relating to the use of the site.
-They may be validly produced, in particular in court, as a means of proof in the same way as any written document.
+It is expressly agreed that the data contained in the Company’s information systems has probative force as to the orders, requests, and everything else relating to the use of the Website.
+It may be validly produced as evidence, particularly in court, in the same way as any other written document.